JordanCpp/LDL/README.md

 This project is an attempt to make the code more portable. (https://github.com/JordanCpp/Lib-LDL)

-# LDL - Little no Dependencies Libraries (Header only)
+# LDL - Little Directmedia Layer
 1. Free for everyone.
 2. Consider and accept all ideas.
 3. We do not limit the developer.